-- · Registering vehicles with the state or - Entering the United States in a Canadian or Mexican vehicle.
-If you don't have the stamped copy, you may use a photocopy of Form 2290, Schedule 1, and both sides of the canceled check as proof of payment.
+- · Registering vehicles with the state or - Entering a Canadian or Mexican vehicle into the United States.

+If you do not have the stamped copy, you may use a photocopy of Form 2290, Schedule 1, and both sides of your canceled check as proof of payment.